Nike Boys Basketball Camp UC Santa Cruz

 - View More Details ⟩

-In just 5 seasons Ron DuBois has guided the ship that is UCSC basketball and set it on a course toward long-term prosperity.
-A highly acclaimed tactician amongst his peers, DuBois owns the unique distinction of being one of only four current NCAA coaches that has experience coaching in the NBA and is a FIBA certified coach (John Calipari, Kelvin Sampson and Eric Musselman).View Ron DuBois's Bio ⟩
+Ron DuBois enters his 7th season as UCSC Men's Head Coach.
+A highly acclaimed tactician amongst his peers, DuBois owns the unique distinction of being one of only four current NCAA coaches that has experience coaching in the NBA and as a FIBA certified coach.
+As Director of Camp Operations, DuBois oversees general camp operations as Kyle Bossier takes over daily on-site duties and instruction as camp director.View Ron's Bio ⟩

 On September 1st, 2012, in the 31st year of the program history, DuBois was named the 9th head men’s basketball coach at UCSC.
 In a short time the Lodi, CA native has made himself at home.
 For the previous 3 consecutive seasons the Slugs have recorded double figure win totals and are experiencing the most successful stretch in school history.
 The 2014-15 season was one for the record books as the Slugs recorded the most Division III wins in a season, had the longest win streak in school history and seniors James Townsend and Marshal Arnwine Jr. were respectively named UCSC Male Athlete of the year and Most Inspirational Athlete of the year.